The role of the board is to:

 He is currently Chairman of HgCapital trust plc, an independent trustee of several pension schemes, and a member of the Council of the London School of Economics.

 Steve Allen joined High Speed Two (HS2) Limited in October 2015 as Chief Financial Officer.
-He has lead responsibility for financial, commercial, information management and resourcing matters for HS2 Ltd.
+He has lead responsibility for financial, commercial, and information management for HS2 Ltd.

 Steve joined from Transport for London where he was Managing Director, Finance.
 At TfL, Steve was responsible for financial and commercial delivery for TfL’s operations and investment programme.

 He established TfL’s first commercial financing programme for TfL’s and led on the structuring of private finance arrangements.
 He developed the funding package for Crossrail and chaired its Sponsor Board.